icefoxen/langdev-garnet/concepts.rst

 Type traits: a struct for each type available at runtime, which has metadata about each type... size, at least, probably a name-to-number mapping for enums, stuff like that.
 Look at C# more.

+Note that this could easily be gotten as a method of the ``top`` interface.
+If the RTTI record for a type includes pointer layout, this would let you make a garbage collector just from introspection (though it'd be slowish).
+It wouldn't be _perfect_ because it would still have issues with ints vs. pointers on the stack and in registers; it would still have to be conservative, but perhaps better than otherwise attainable.

 A ``typeof`` operator.